 Choosing the best cookware for a glass top stove is easy when you know what to look for.
-Regardless of seasoned or enamel cast iron apply the following list to both choices.
+Regardless of seasoned or enamel cast iron, apply the following list to both choices.

 You don’t want to drop a cast iron pot on a glass top stove so the weight of the pan should be considered.
 If you can’t transport cast easily why not consider carbon steel this material is a great way to reap the benefits of cast iron without the weight.
-It is a durable metal will similar heating properties to cast iron and can also be used on induction glass.
+It is a durable metal with similar heating properties to cast iron and can also be used on induction glass.